wahedzaman/commission-calculator/README.md

 # Prerequisites:
 - Clone this project to your local machine/download the zip file and unzip
-- PHP 8.1 or above needs to be installed
+- Project is tested on a machine with PHP version  8.2.1, however it should run fine on a any machine with php version 8.1 and above.
 - composer needs to be installed
 - Download composer [Composer Website](https://getcomposer.org) from here if not installed.
+- Example csv is expected to be sorted by date
+- Broken records in csv are not handled

 # To Run the Project